Steve Smith (cricketer): Tour of India 2017

 In the 3rd Test match in Ranchi, which is the first-ever Test match hosted at this venue, Steve Smith scored yet another century, 178 not out.
 This is the third-highest score by an Australian cricketer in Test matches played in India and the highest by an Australian Captain.
 In the fourth Test in Dharmasala, Smith scored 111 in the first innings which helped Australia to a first innings score of 300.
 In the second innings, Smith played a ball onto his stumps after scoring a rapid and threatening 17 runs off 15 balls.
 Smith was the highest run scorer in the series, scoring 499 runs at an average of 71.29, including three centuries.

+Champions Trophy in England and Wales 2017

+In April 2017, Smith was named as Australia's captain for the 2017 ICC Champions Trophy.